laredo77/N-Queens/README.md

 In this project we examined the efficiency of the tabu search algorithm for the problem of N-Queens.
 The Tabu Search code was written by Amit Twito and Itamar Laredo.
-In purpose of comparing the algorithm to the different algorithms mentioned in the course, we used code from the following GitHub: https://github.com/vitorverasm/ai-nqueens
+In purpose of comparing the Tabu Search algorithm to the different algorithms mentioned in the course, we used code from the following GitHub: https://github.com/vitorverasm/ai-nqueens
 The project was written as part of a project in Introduction to Optimization course, Bar-Ilan University.